 Texas Physical Therapy Association - 27.50 continuing competence unit(s) (CCUs)

-NOTE: Many states, such as Connecticut, New Hampshire, Kentucky, Virginia, and Wisconsin, among many others, accept the CEUs approved by the Maryland Board of Physical Therapy Examiners.
+NOTE: Many states, such as Connecticut, Georgia, New Hampshire, North Carolina, Kansas, Kentucky, South Carolina, Virginia, and Wisconsin, among many others, accept the CEUs approved by the Maryland Board of Physical Therapy Examiners.

 Dry Needling 3: Advanced possible discounts (may only use one)